wp-plugins/embedplus-for-wordpress/readme.txt

 6. Advance YouTube Embed Screenshot 6: An example unobtrusive annotation, that you can add to any YouTube embed.
 7. Advance YouTube Embed Screenshot 7: Here's another annotation example.
 It shows that you can add your own links to a YouTube embed.
 This one is a call-to-action that links to our MailChimp list signup.
 8. Advance YouTube Embed Screenshot 8: Here's the plugin executing the optional Sweet Spot Marking algorithm to create automatic "social chapters" for a given YouTube embed.
+9. Advance YouTube Embed Screenshot 9: Are you interested in learning how much your visitors are actually watching the videos you post?
+We suggest signing up now for this popular analytics feature to start getting data today.

 == Changelog ==

+= Advanced YouTube Embed 2.4.0 =
+Improved menu access for embed settings/wizard and analytics.

 = Advanced YouTube Embed 2.3.0 =
 Improved iOS support.